input-output-hk/peras-design/site/reports/tech-report-2.md

 ### Benchmarks

-In the following tables we compare some interesting metrics between the two differnt kind of certificates we studied, Mithril certificates (using BLS signatures) and ALBA certificates (using KES signatures): Size of certificate in bytes, proving time (eg. the time to construct a single vote), aggregation time (the time to build a certificate), and verification time.
+In the following tables we compare some relevant metrics between the two different kind of certificates we studied, Mithril certificates (using BLS signatures) and ALBA certificates (using KES signatures): Size of certificate in bytes, proving time (eg. the time to construct a single vote), aggregation time (the time to build a certificate), and verification time.

-For Mithril certificates:
+For Mithril certificates, assuming parameters similar to mainnet's ($k=2422, m=20973, f=0.2$):

 |---------------------------------|-------|
 | Certificate size                | 56kB  |